OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 You can also connect to your iPhone's USB via [Needle](https://labs.mwrinfosecurity.com/blog/needle-how-to/ "Needle").

-##### Using Burp via USB on a jailbroken device
+##### Using Burp via USB on a Jailbroken Device

 We already know now that we can use iproxy to use SSH via USB.
 The next step would be to use the SSH connection to route our traffic to Burp that is running on our computer.
 Let's get started:

-First we need to create the SSH connection
+First we need to use iproxy to make SSH from iOS available on localhost.

 ```bash
 $ iproxy 2222 22